ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/service-registration.md

 will be returned as the object.

 The framework exploits both of these techniques to use the container as the source of its own services and configuration.

+# Next steps

+- Use [some of the links](#target-types) above to start exploring different ways to create objects in Rezolver.
+- If you haven't already, explore Rezolver's concept of [object lifetimes](lifetimes/index.md) to learn about transient, singleton and scoped objects.